Rome isn’t just ancient art & history, but it’s actually quite cool.

 Useful Resources & Travel Tips

-- Browsing Rome — An insider’s look into life as a Roman
+- Browsing Rome — An insider’s look into life as a Roman, with comprehensive guides and stories from the Eternal City

 - Use Trenitalia.com for buying train tickets…which is often cheaper if you buy online!